ava-labs/avalanche-docs-deprecated/docs/v1.0/en/tutorials/atomic-swap.md

 }
 ```

-Now we sign with the key of the account that the AVA is being sent from:
+Now we sign with the key of the account that the AVAX is being sent from:

 ```json
 curl -X POST --data '{